Episode 6: Cassowary Jenkins

 Toward noon the party halted to rest.
 While his men gathered sticks for a

-fire to brew up some tea, Everett made another entry in the ship’s log.
+fire to brew tea, Everett made another entry in the ship's log.

 June 23, 1926, 1200 hrs.
 Lat, 22 36’ Long 168 57’.
 His Majesty’s Airship

-since we landed the bow section of our ship on the southern coast of this
+we landed the bow section of our ship on the southern coast of this nameless

-nameless island in the New Caledonian chain.
-The nine survivors are
+island in the New Caledonian chain.
+The nine survivors are holding up well.

-holding up well.
-Airman Fleming made a reconnaissance flight yesterday on
+Airman Fleming made a reconnaissance flight yesterday on the Lilienthal

-suspicious.
-We are making out way across the island to investigate.
-I
+colony seems highly suspicious.
+We are making our way across the island to

-recommend Fleming for a commendation.
-The men’s spirits remain high, and
+investigate.
+I recommend Fleming for a commendation.
+The men's spirits

-slowed.
-In places, they had to hack their way through the undergrowth with
+In places, they had to hack their way through the undergrowth with their

-their improvised machetes.
-Everett took his turn with the others, setting
+improvised machetes.
+Everett took his turn with the rest, setting aside his

-aside his jacket and rolling up his sleeves to chop through the vines while
+jacket and rolling up his sleeves to chop through recalcitrant vines.
+Jenkins

-Jenkins followed, fussing over the damage the captain was doing to his
+followed, fussing over the damage the captain was doing to his wardrobe.
+At

 "If you’d turn around sir, so I can get the back."